 Functionality

-In contrast to Exit modules, where the certification authority is capable to use more than one, only one policy module can be loaded at the same time.
-If you decide to use your own policy module, you usually lose the complete functionality of the Windows default policy module.
-This takes over essential important functions like (among other things)...
+In contrast to Exit modulesof which the certification authority can load several, only one policy module can be loaded at a time.
+If you use your own policy module, you usually lose the complete functionality of the Windows default policy module.
+However, this module performs essential functions such as (among others)...

-Since policy modules are mapped as Component Object Model (COM) objects, we can simply add it to our policy module.
-The certificate requests are first passed on to the Windows Default Policy Module and then its response is evaluated.
+As policy modules are mapped as Component Object Model (COM) objects, we can simply connect the Windows Default module downstream using TameMyCerts.
+The certificate requests are first forwarded to the Windows Default Policy Module and then its response is evaluated.

 We thus retain the full functionality of the Windows Default Policy Module and can now perform additional checks.
 The TameMyCerts policy module supports the checking of all conceivable Subject Relative Distinguished Names and the most common Subject Alternative Name types.